Nhoub/Etteplan-Backend/README.md

 Using the http PUT request.
 This shall update the maitenance task with new information given.
 Only the registered time shall never be updated.

+There are Unit Tests present that show that the API works

 Git: